kekse1/count.php/README.md

-But if you configure it like the second version './count' (with './' start), then the script will resolve via `__DIR__` - so it's also a relative view, but from the directory the script is really installed in. .. so if you again call './count.php' (the symlink to './php/count.php'), this time the 'count/' directory will be searched in the script's location, so './php/count/'! :)~
+But if you configure it like the second version './count' (with './' start), then the script will resolve via `__DIR__` - so it's also a relative view, but from the directory the script is really installed in. .. so if you again call './count.php' (the symlink to './php/count.php'), this time the 'count/' directory will be searched in the script's location, so './php/count/'!

+'../' is not affected by this.
+If you need a path above script's directory, use './../'! :)~

 ### OVERRIDE
 If(OVERRIDE === true), one can call the script's URL with `?override=(string)`, so neither regular